MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module2/module2.rst

 .. note:: This pipeline executes 3 Ansible playbooks.

     #.
 One playbook to install NGINX Plus
-    #. one playbook to install NAP
+    #.
+One playbook to install NAP
     #.
-The last playbook is just there to fix an issue in UDF for the DNS resolver.
+The last playbook is just there to fix an issue in UDF for the DNS resolver

 .. image:: ../pictures/module2/pipeline-ok.png